Huy Hòa

 Depending on economic and living conditions, we can enjoy different Vietnamese traditional Tet.
 We collect and write this article about the Vietnamese New Year with the hope that all Vietnamese people around the world can have basic knowledge about this very meaningful holiday.

-If you are a foreigner, want to visit Vietnamese families during Tet, or you want to travel during Tet, the article also provides some basic information on manners, customs, and traditions. ideas about what to do or not to do.
+If you are a foreigner, want to visit Vietnamese families during Tet, or want to travel during Tet, the article also provides some basic information on manners, customs, traditions, and ideas about what to do or not to do.
 Hope the article will be of some help to you.

 Above is the most basic information about the Vietnamese Tet – The Lunar New Year in Vietnam.
 Along with some information about the customs and habits of Vietnamese people during Tet (both people in Vietnam and Vietnamese people living abroad) and tips when traveling to Vietnam during Tet you should know.

-If you have any questions or want to contribute to the list, please leave a comment or send an email to [email protected]
+If you have any questions or want to contribute to the list, please leave a comment or send an email to giahan[at]huyhoa.net.

 Have you enjoyed the Tet atmosphere of Vietnamese people?
 If not, why don’t you arrange a time and schedule a trip to Vietnam during the Vietnamese Tet holiday?